Equipment Management

 • Preventive Maintenance: Routine checks and servicing performed at predetermined intervals to prevent equipment failure.
 This includes cleaning, lubrication, part replacement, and software updates.

 • Predictive Maintenance: This method utilises data and performance metrics to predict when equipment maintenance should be performed.
-By monitoring equipment condition, manufacturers can anticipate issues and address them before they result in downtime or defects.
+By monitoring equipment conditions, manufacturers can anticipate issues and address them before they result in downtime or defects.

 • Corrective Maintenance: Reactive maintenance is performed to fix malfunctioning equipment.
 While less ideal than preventive or predictive maintenance, it is crucial for restoring normal operations and preventing extended downtime.